prysmaticlabs/documentation/website/docs/install/install-with-script-vNext.md

 ## Step 3: Generate secret (Ropsten/Sepolia)

 A secret **JWT token** will allow your beacon node to form an authenticated HTTP connection with your execution node.
-Although Ropsten and Sepolia are the only networks that currently require authenticated HTTP, it will soon be required on Goerli-Prater and Mainnet.
-We recommend doing this now regardless of the network you're running on.

-There are many ways to generate this token:
+Although Ropsten and Sepolia are the only networks that currently require JWT-authenticated HTTP, it will soon be required on Goerli-Prater and Mainnet.
+There are several ways to generate this JWT token:

  - Use an online generator like [this](https://seanwasere.com/generate-random-hex/).
 Copy and paste this value into a `jwt.hex` file.
- - Use a utility like OpenSSL to create the token via command: `openssl rand -hex 32 | tr -d "\n" > "jwt.hex"`
+ - Use a utility like OpenSSL to create the token via command: `openssl rand -hex 32 | tr -d "\n" > "jwt.hex"`.
+ - Use an execution client to generate the `jwt.hex` token.

 Record the location of your `jwt.hex` file - we'll use it in the next step.